leelulibo/HTML-CSS/README.md

   - Trying to memorize everything about HTML is impractical, and it's normal to forget details.
   - Embrace a mindset of continuous learning and improvement, utilizing online resources to look up information as needed.
   - By striving for accuracy and improvement, developers can create better projects and enhance the user experience for their audience.
+  -

+  # INTRODUCTION TO CSS

+- CSS (Cascading Style Sheets) is a type of style sheet language used to describe the presentation of a document written in HTML (Hypertext Markup Language).
+- Style sheets, typically saved as separate CSS files, contain rules that define how HTML elements are displayed on a webpage, enhancing its visual appeal.
+- HTML and CSS are closely interconnected, with HTML providing the structure of the webpage and CSS determining its appearance.
+- HTML elements like paragraphs, headings, lists, and links are recognized within HTML, but they lack aesthetic appeal without CSS.
+- CSS consists of selectors and declaration blocks.
+Selectors target specific HTML elements, while declaration blocks contain styling rules to be applied to those elements.
+- Cascading in CSS refers to the process of applying multiple styles to the same HTML element, with later styles overriding earlier ones.
+However, the discussion on cascading is kept simple in this context.

+-